-approximately 20% are Special Needs; 20% are English Learners and 60% are economically disadvantaged.
+10% African American; and 11% Asian or mixed race.
+Half of our students speak a primary language other than English; approximately 20% are Special Needs; 20% are English Learners and 60% are economically disadvantaged.

-Somerville Public Schools continues to have a strong reputation locally and across the Commonwealth for the quality education we provide, our focus on the whole child, our passion for innovation and improvement, the depth and quality of our Arts and Music programming, and for continuing to be one of the highest performing urban districts year after year.
+Somerville Public Schools has a strong reputation locally and across the Commonwealth for the quality education we provide, our focus on the whole child, our passion for innovation and improvement, the depth and quality of our Arts and Music programming, and for continuing to be one of the highest performing urban districts year after year.
 SPS is also gaining increasing notice across New England for its bold approach to redesigning its educational model and approach to ensure that all students are prepared for a rapidly changing world.
 SPS has achieved its highest graduation rate and lowest dropout rate in its history.
 We also have the greatest number of Somerville High School students ever taking college-level courses.
 Currently, over 400 SHS students enroll in more than 700 Advanced Placement courses each year.